Brand Protection

 • Reject: Do not deliver the message.
 Often the receiving server will inform the sender of the message failure.

 Google Workspace recommends using the “none” setting at first, and then carefully reviewing the reports.
-Then, as you identify illegitimate versus legitimate users of your domain—marketing partners, for example, that send email on your behalf—Google suggests changing the policy to quarantine, then finally to reject.
-Regardless of the action taken, you can set the DMARC record to request the receiving email server send a report indicating which of your domain’s email servers are sending email and the percentage of messages passing or failing authentication.
+Then, as organizations identify illegitimate versus legitimate users of their domain — marketing partners, for example, that send email on their behalf — Google suggests changing the policy to quarantine, then finally to reject.
+Regardless of the action taken, organizations can set the DMARC record to request the receiving email server send a report indicating which of their domain’s email servers are sending email and the percentage of messages passing or failing authentication.

-DMARC is set up as a DNS TXT record on your domain host.
+DMARC is set up as a DNS TXT record on an organization’s domain host.
 The record contains flags specifying parameters for the receiving server.
 Each parameter is a tag-value pair.
-For example, to set the policy to reject, the tag-value pair would be “p=reject.”
+For example, to set the policy to reject, the tag-value pair would be “p=reject”.
+Following these steps will get the organization’s DMARC record set up and published:

 1. Configure both SPF and DKIM, then allow 48 hours before publishing the DMARC record.